 Ruth Chase lives and works in Northern California.
 In 2017, Ruth completed the West of Lincoln Project that was awarded a Certificate of Appreciation from the City of Los Angeles for Art in Action, as well as a grant to an individual artist from the Carl Jacobs Foundation.
 She was granted a residency at the Millay Colony for the Arts in NY, was published in Professional Artist Magazine, Catapult Art Magazine and Huffington Post, and has taught at the Crocker Art Museum.
-She was a featured sketch artist on the Dead Files TV program, she was awarded an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for BELONGING and most recently I AM HERE.
+Ruth was a featured sketch artist on the Dead Files TV program, was awarded an Artist in Residence at Nevada County Arts for Artist Activating Communities through a grant from the California Arts Council for BELONGING and most recently I AM HERE.
 Ruth is a graduate of the San Francisco Art Institute.

 My work documents the human spirit and the powerful insights that allow people to find a sense of belonging within their community.
 The public plays a vital role in the outcome of my work, taking a journey with me that can last up to two years.
 I produce multi-media installations that include paintings, audio, social media, sideshows, video, and social engagement.
 Self-aware subjects with strong belief systems fascinate me and draw me in.

 Within me was a well of strength that wasn’t realized until I left home.
 I can look back and see how Venice taught me that I could choose not to be afraid, and that dreams come true if you don’t give up